-There’s something both calming and awe-inspiring about clouds in the sky.
-Whether you’re looking up at fluffy white clouds on a clear day or watching dark storm clouds roll in, they never fail to capture our attention
+There’s something both calming and awe-inspiring about the clouds.
+Whether you’re looking up at fluffy white clouds on a clear day or watching dark storm clouds roll in, they never fail to capture our attention.

-In this post, we’re going to take a look at 13 of the best songs about clouds and discover what makes so many songwriters use them in their lyrics.
+In this post, we’re going to take a look at 18 of the best songs about clouds in the sky.
+And while we’re at it, let’s discover what makes so many songwriters use them in their lyrics.

 So, whether you’re looking for a relaxing song to listen to while watching the clouds pass by or a powerful anthem about the majesty of nature, these songs have you covered.
 Let’s get started.